datamindedbe/academy_git/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/dernat71/dataminded_git_exercises)

-This repository is hosting the exercises provided to students in the context of the `Introduction to Git` course of the Dataminded Academy.
+This repository is hosting the exercises provided to students in the context of the `Introduction to Git` course of the Data Minded Academy.

 ## 1. The exercises in details